ccbogel/QualCoder/README.md

 ### Fedora 41

 The instructions below are to run from source code inside a virtual environment.
+These instructions download the current source code directly from GitHub.
 Note: Fedora uses Wayland which may not work well with the Qt graphical interface.
 It is suggested you also install Xwayland.

 `sudo dnf install python3.12`